argoproj/argo-helm/charts/argo-cd/README.md

 kubectl apply -k "https://github.com/argoproj/argo-cd/manifests/crds?ref=v2.4.9"
 ```

+### 5.5.20

+This version moved API version templates into dedicated helper.
+If you are using these in your umbrella
+chart please migrate your templates to pattern `argo-cd.apiVersion.<component>`.

 ### 5.5.0

 This version introduces new `configs.params` section that replaces command line arguments for containers.